 Typically SSL was used on eCommerce sites and other applications, for secure payment forms and login areas.
 Now it is becoming the norm and is something we would suggest you get sorted sooner rather than later.
 SSL certificates have to be purchased and connected to your domain.
 There are other services such as Cloudflare that are free and allow you to enable SSL on your domain.

 If your business depends on it, make sure you display your contact information clearly so it is easily accessible.
 Place it in your header or footer (not only on your contact page) and make sure it is up to date.
 Ideally, it should not take a visitor more than 5 seconds to find your contact information.

-A crucial element in web design is a good interface design which grabs attention and make it easy for users to grasp the information that is displayed.
+A crucial element in web design is a good interface design which grabs attention and makes it easy for users to grasp the information that is displayed.
 Font styles, sizes, colour-schemes, and good use of whitespace are all important aspects for readability and user experience.
 Don’t make it difficult for your visitors to absorb the information, even if you think it may look better.

 Too often do we see a search function that doesn’t search well, or where it is just not needed.
-Don’t fill up your website with functions that are unnecessary to your ultimate goal.
-So find out what your website's ultimate goal is, and optimise that process.
+Don’t fill up your website with functions that are unnecessary to your ultimate goal, find out what your website’s ultimate goal is, and optimise that process.
 Remove anything that doesn’t further that goal.

 This can include crowded elements and vague direction.
 Make it as easy as possible for people to navigate through your site as nobody wants to dig around for information that should be easily found.
-Ensure every link has a clear purpose, is easily digestible and actually works.
+Ensure every link has a clear purpose, is easily digestible and works.
 We don’t want any broken links.
 Don’t have too many links listed that do not make sense; we get it, pages are good for SEO, but if your user has trouble getting to the right page, you might have to consider making some adjustments.